aelshehawy/academic-kickstart_ash/content/publication/publication4/index.md

 +++
-title = "Heretics or Infedels" date = 2019-06-01T00:00:00
-draft = false
+title = "Heretics or Infedels Economic Sanctions and the Enforcement of Human Rights Standards" date = 2019-06-01T00:00:00 draft = false